zcyang9111/University-Assignments/README.md

 # University-Assignments
-These are my assignments for a course named Using Machine Learning Tools
+These are my assignments for a course named Using Machine Learning Tools.

 ## Assignment 1
 **Objective**:<br>